Reverend Kensho Furuya 1948 - 2007

 Furuya Sensei’s maternal family lineage can be traced as far back as the early 12th century to a line of hereditary priests in the Suwa Province which is the present-day Nagano Prefecture.
 Most notably, his family were retainers and served as samurai under the famous Japanese feudal Daimyo, Takeda Shingen in the 16th century.
 In the mid 1500’s, Takeda Shingen moved to the Koshu Province or present-day Yamanashi Prefecture and brought all of his warriors.
-Although his family were samurai warriors at the time, Furuya Sensei’s ancestors were assigned to establish the Asama Jinja Shrine in this new area.
+Although his family were samurai warriors at the time, Furuya Sensei’s ancestors were assigned to establish a branch of Asama Jinja Shrine in this new area.
 Since this time, over 450 years later, Furuya Sensei’s family members are still the hereditary custodians of this shrine which still exists and flourishes today.

 During the early Warring States Period, Furuya Sensei’s paternal family ancestors were high ranking samurai of the Ikoma Clan in the Bitchu Province occupying the Takamatsu Castle which is in present-day Okayama Prefecture.
 Takamatsu Castle was originally built in the 16th century by the Daimyo, Ikoma Chikamasa who was a retainer of Oda Nobunaga and then Toyotomi Hideyoshi.